Thurston County Public Health & Social Services works

 Nisqually Middle School.
 We held Walk to School Day

-in October of both of the last two school years at both
+in October of recent school years at both

 schools, with over 300 children and family members